ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Artifact:

-: a physical or non-physical item that is moving along the supply chain.
+: a physical or non-physical item that is moving along a supply chain.

 Auditor: